Cambuslang Parish Church

 Communication – It would be helpful to have a “What’s On” section in the intimations to promote upcoming events.
 The office is only manned on a Thursday & if people want information outwith this, they need to respond to the organiser.
 If you wish to put something on “What’s On” by giving us your contact details in our media consent form this gives us your written permission to advertise in the intimations & on the website & folk can be in touch with you direct.
 Many thanks.

-The Neighbourly will meet on Wednesday 22 November at 2.15pm at the Burnside Hotel for lunch.
+The Neighbourly will meet on Wednesday 29 November at 2.15pm in the Small Hall.
+Mrs Liz Allan is going to talk about Dr Elsie Inglis.
 All welcome.

-Gift Service (10 December): Gifts will be gratefully received for young people involved with Barnardo’s 16 + and for children and young families supported by Camglen Family Support hub.
-Gift suggestions are attached and will soon be displayed on the Church notice board.
+Gift Service (10 December): Gifts will be gratefully received for young people involved with Barnardo’s 16 + and for young families involved with Cambuslang Family Hub.
+Gift suggestions are attached and displayed on the Church notice board.

 Christmas Unwrapped: With Christmas fast approaching we will be presenting “Christmas Unwrapped” to the Primary 6 children in Cairns, James Aiton and West Coats Primary Schools along with the Reachout Trust.
 This is a wonderful time where we share the story of Jesus Birth with the children in storytelling, verses from the bible drama, games and singing.
 The dates for these events are: